 This simple exercise will help you begin to bring the focus into your body.

-When your focus is in your body as opposed to being stuck amidst a jumble of thoughts in your head, it dramatically effects the way you move your body in each moment.
+When your focus is in your body as opposed to being stuck amidst a jumble of thoughts in your head, it dramatically affects the way you move your body in each moment.

 Now how do you feel?
 What did you learn about your body?